justinpage/building-evolutionary-architectures/chapter-7.md

 - Permanent feature toggles
 - Product-driven customization

-The caricature of sales people has them selling any requested before its even implemented.
+The caricature of sales people has them selling any requested feature before its even implemented.
 Evaluate if custom solutions for a customer outweighs the necessary burden in developing custom tests and fitness functions.

 #### Antipattern: Reporting